4 Artists, 4 Shows, and a Courthouse

-On April 10, we found ourselves at the intersection of First and First at perhaps one of the most contentious of civic spaces—the courthouse.
+On April 10, we found ourselves at the intersection of First and First at one of the more contentious of civic spaces—the courthouse.
 Guided by Amanda Sanfilippo Long, Curator and Manager of Art in Public Places and Director of the South Florida Cultural Consortium, we explored new commissions at the Osvaldo N. Soto Miami Dade Justice Center.
-Moving through lobbies, courtrooms, and waiting rooms—spaces where people navigate profound moments—we encountered artworks that demanded that we feel the weight of decisions made in these rooms.
+Moving through lobbies, courtrooms, and waiting rooms—spaces where people are often navigating profound and complex situations—we encountered artworks demanding that we feel the weight of the decisions made in these places.

 Beverly Acha, Nuevos Principios o In Praise of Change (To the People of Miami), Oil on linen, 76 x 387.5 inches (2025).
 Photo by Courtesy of the artist / Adam Reich